Set up your computer

 Before accessing Gadi, you will need to have an NCI account.
 Ensure you have completed this step by following directions on the Gadi Access instructions on the previous page before proceeding.

 To work on NCI Gadi, you will need to use a terminal application on your local computer or work on NCI’s Australian Research Environment (ARE) platform, which includes a web-based terminal interface to Gadi.
-If you already have a terminal application that you have used to access Artemis, for example putty or Mac term, you can continue to use that.
+If you already have a terminal application that you have used to access Artemis, for example putty or Mac Terminal, you can continue to use that.

 Below we will describe 3 options for accessing Gadi:

-1. Use the web-based terminal provided by NCI’s ARE platform
+- Option 1: Use the web-based terminal provided by NCI’s ARE platform

-2. Install Visual Studio Code, an integrated development environment with terminal and many other features
+- Option 2: Install Visual Studio Code, an integrated development environment with terminal and many other features

-3. Use a terminal application installed on your local computer
+- Option 3: Use a terminal application installed on your local computer

 Use NCI’s ARE platform